EspressoSystems/cape/README.md

 To show gas usage of sending various notes to the contract.

-## CI
+## CI Tests

-To locally spin up a docker container like the one used in the CI
+You can replicate the same set of tests that the CI system does by running this command in your nix-shell

-    TODO: how to run CI locally?
+    run-ci-tests

 ### Nightly CI builds